- What other names is Reishi Mushroom known by?

-Reishi mushroom is a fungus that some people describe as "tough" and "woody" with a bitter taste.
-The fruiting body (above-ground part) and mycelium (filaments connecting a group of mushrooms) are used as medicine.
+Reishi mushroom is a fungus.
+Some people describe it as "tough" and "woody" with a bitter taste.
+The above-ground part and portions of the below-ground parts are used as medicine.

 Insufficient Evidence to Rate Effectiveness for...

 - Noncancerous tumors in the colon and rectum (colorectal adenomas).
-Early research suggests that taking reishi mushroom extract daily for 12 months reduces the number of tumors in people with colorectal adenomas.
+Early research shows that taking reishi mushroom extract can reduce the number and size of these tumors.

 - Clogged arteries.
-Early research suggests that taking a specific reishi mushroom product (Ganopoly) reduces symptoms of clogged arteries, including chest pain and shortness of breath in people with clogged arteries.
+Early research shows that taking reishi mushroom extract (Ganopoly) reduces chest pain and shortness of breath in people with clogged arteries.

-- Hepatitis B. Early research suggests that taking a specific reishi mushroom product (Ganopoly) for 12 weeks reduces how much of the hepatitis B virus is circulating in the body.
+- Hepatitis B. Early research shows that taking reishi mushroom (Ganopoly) reduces how much of the hepatitis B virus is in the body.
 This product also seems to improve liver function in people with this condition.

 - High blood pressure.
-There is inconsistent evidence about the effects of reishi mushroom on high blood pressure.
-Early research suggests that taking reishi mushroom extract daily for 12 weeks does not lower blood pressure in people with slightly high blood pressure.
-However, other research suggests that taking reishi mushroom lowers blood pressure in people with more severe high blood pressure.
+The effect of reishi mushroom on blood pressure is conflicting.
+Taking reishi mushroom doesn't seem to lower blood pressure in people with only slightly high blood pressure.
+But it seems to lower blood pressure in people with more severe high blood pressure.

 - Lung cancer.
-Early research suggests that taking reishi mushroom does not shrink lung tumors.
-However, it does appear to improve immune function and quality of life in people with lung cancer.
+Early research shows that taking reishi mushroom does not shrink lung tumors. but it seems to improve immune function and quality of life in people with lung cancer.